I thought I would introduce a new character.

 Patrick O’Malley, Anna’s father, is widowed shortly after arriving in the newly formed United States in 1781.
 Twenty years later, in 1801, at the age of 44, he marries again to a woman of means, named Charlotte, a 35-year-old widow who believes she is barren.

-Ten years later, the second Mrs. O’Malley proves the doctors wrong and gives birth to a daughter, Anna
+Ten years later, in 1811, the second Mrs. O’Malley proves the doctors wrong and gives birth to a daughter, Anna

-The O’Malleys prosper in the coming decade and by 1825, when both Patrick and Charlotte pass away, there is a sizeable fortune left to Anna, who was the sole heir.
+The O’Malleys prosper in the coming decade and by 1825, when both Patrick and Charlotte pass away, there is a massive fortune left in trust to 14 year-old Anna, who was the sole heir.

 Fate steps in.